ddotcodes/100-days-of-code/log.md

 **Today's Progress**:Today was not so productive day though, I learned javascript and how I can use it to build a basic website.

+### Day 6 :November 10, 2019

+**Today's Progress**: Today I learned the fundamentals of C#, Difference between C# and .NET, CLR Architecture of .NET Applications, Variables and Constant Overflowing.